Springfield

 • Use Springfield College when the official campus appointment controls the schedule.

-The guide should keep Springfield practical: one or two strong anchors, clear arrival logic, and no overpromising around current schedules.
+The guide should keep Springfield practical: one or two strong stops, clear arrival logic, and no overpromising around current schedules.

 Arrival and movement decide how ambitious the day can be

-Springfield is more plausible without a car than many western Massachusetts places because Union Station is a real rail and bus anchor.
+Springfield is more plausible without a car than many western Massachusetts places because Union Station is a genuine rail and bus hub.
 The limitation is what happens after arrival: campus transfers, museum timing, hotel location, and late-day regional movement.

 • Keep no-car plans downtown unless the campus transfer is explicitly planned.